Alton Coleman

-Alton Coleman (November 6, 1955 – April 26, 2002) was an American serial killer who, along with accomplice Debra Brown, committed a crime spree across six states in the Midwest between May and July 1984 that resulted in the deaths of eight people.
+Alton Coleman (November 6, 1955 – April 26, 2002) was an American serial killer who, along with accomplice Debra Brown (born November 11, 1962), committed a crime spree across six states between May and July 1984 that resulted in the deaths of eight people.
 Coleman, who received death sentences in three states, was executed by the state of Ohio in 2002.
-Brown was sentenced to death in Ohio and Indiana, but the sentences were later reduced to life without parole and 140 years, respectively.
+Brown was sentenced to death in Illinois and Indiana, but the sentences were later reduced to life imprisonment without parole and 140 years, respectively.

 Criminal background

 Alton Coleman

 Alton Coleman was born on November 6, 1955, in Waukegan, Illinois.
-Coleman's mother worked three jobs, and he lived with his 73-year-old grandmother.
-A middle-school dropout, Coleman was well known to Illinois law enforcement, having been charged with sex crimes six times between 1973 and 1983.
-Two of those cases were dismissed, with Coleman pleading guilty to lesser charges in two and twice being acquitted.
+His mother worked three jobs, and he lived with his 73-year-old grandmother.
+Coleman was well known to local law enforcement, having been charged with sex crimes six times between 1973 and 1983.
+Two of those cases were dismissed.
+Coleman served three years in prison after pleading guilty to armed robbery in a 1973 case where he and an accomplice kidnapped and raped a woman, then stole $100 from her car.
 Coleman was scheduled to go on trial in Illinois on charges stemming from the rape of a 14-year-old girl when he fled and began his killing spree.
+In 1976, Coleman was charged with three counts of deviate sexual assault for raping three fellow inmates in jail.
+However, he was only convicted of battery and received a six-month sentence.

-Coleman was diagnosed with mixed personality disorder with antisocial, narcissistic and obsessive features, with additional diagnoses including epileptic spasms, psychosis and borderline personality disorder.
+Coleman was diagnosed with mixed personality disorder with "probable" antisocial, narcissistic and obsessive features, with additional diagnoses including epileptic spasms, psychosis and borderline personality disorder.

 Debra Brown

-Debra Brown, one of eleven children, is borderline intellectually disabled, suffered head trauma as a child, and was diagnosed with dependent personality disorder by a psychiatrist.
+Debra Brown was born on November 11, 1962.
+She is one of eleven children, is borderline intellectually disabled, suffered head trauma as a child and was diagnosed with dependent personality disorder by a psychiatrist.
 She was engaged to another man when she met Coleman in 1983, but left her family and moved in with him shortly afterwards.
 Although a willing participant in Coleman's assaults and murders, Brown had no history of violence or any criminal history prior to their relationship.

 Murders

 Wisconsin and Illinois

-Coleman and Brown committed their first murder when they killed 9-year-old Vernita Wheat from Kenosha, Wisconsin.
+Coleman and Brown committed their first murder when they killed nine-year-old Vernita Wheat from Kenosha, Wisconsin.
 After Coleman had befriended her mother, Juanita Wheat, he abducted Vernita and took her to Waukegan on May 29, 1984.
-Vernita's badly decomposed corpse was discovered on June 19 in an abandoned building four blocks from Coleman's grandmother's apartment.
+Vernita's badly decomposed body was discovered on June 19 in an abandoned building four blocks from the apartment of Coleman's grandmother.
 It was determined she had been raped, and the cause of death was ligature strangulation.

 On May 31, Coleman befriended Robert Carpenter in Waukegan and spent the night at his home.
-The next day he borrowed Carpenter's car to go to the store and never returned.
+The next day he "borrowed" Carpenter's car to go to the store and never returned.